-In preparing these financial statements WDCHL has made estimates and assumptions concerning the future which may differ from the subsequent actual results.
-Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations or future events that are believed to be reasonable under the circumstances.
+In preparing these financial statements The Group has made estimates and assumptions concerning the future which may differ from the subsequent actual results.
+Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below:

-At each balance date WDCHL reviews the useful lives and residual values of its property, plant and equipment.
-Assessing the appropriateness of useful life and residual value estimates of property, plant and equipment requires WDCHL to consider a number of factors such as the physical condition of the asset, expected period of use of the asset by WDCHL, and expected disposal proceeds from the sale of the asset.
+At each balance date The Group reviews the useful lives and residual values of its property, plant and equipment.
+Assessing the appropriateness of useful life and residual value estimates of property, plant and equipment requires The Group to consider a number of factors such as the physical condition of the asset, expected period of use of the asset by The Group, and expected disposal proceeds from the sale of the asset.

 An incorrect estimate of the useful life or residual value will impact on the depreciable amount of an asset, therefore impacting on the depreciation expense recognised in the statement of comprehensive income, and carrying amount of the asset in the statement of financial position.
-WDCHL minimises the risk of this estimation uncertainty by:
+The Group minimises the risk of this estimation uncertainty by: